 LZ4 support is bundled with Hadoop.
 Make sure the hadoop shared library (libhadoop.so) is accessible when you start HBase.
-After configuring your platform (see hbase.native.platform), you can make a symbolic link from HBase to the native Hadoop libraries.
+After configuring your platform (see hadoop.native.lib), you can make a symbolic link from HBase to the native Hadoop libraries.
 This assumes the two software installs are colocated.
 For example, if my 'platform' is Linux-amd64-64:

-\$ cd \$HBASE_HOME \$ mkdir lib/native \$ ln -s \$HADOOP_HOME/lib/native lib/native/Linux-amd64-64 hbase(main):003:0> alter 'TestTable', {NAME => 'info', COMPRESSION => 'LZ4'}
+'''

+$ cd $HBASE_HOME

+$ mkdir lib/native

+$ ln -s $HADOOP_HOME/lib/native lib/native/Linux-amd64-64

+'''